 Maths AfL Homework

-There will be 2 levels of questions provided, a set aimed at the current national year 6 standard and a more challenging set of questions.
-We are also aware that many children have purchased the CGP books for revision and recommend that these are also used to consolidate learning.
+There will be 3 levels of questions provided, an emerging set of questions (RED), a set aimed at the current national year 6 standard (BLUE) and a more challenging set of questions (GREEN).

 Any children that have difficulty in accessing the questions on-line can ask for a paper copy of the questions.
 As you can imagine, this will also help our school become a little more eco - friendly!